vlang/v/doc/docs.md

 	println('Hello, $name!')
 }
 ```
-Note: This is not allowed for constants - they must always be prefixed.
+Note: This will import the module as well.
+Also, this is not allowed for
+constants - they must always be prefixed.

 You can import several specific symbols at once: